Roman-0/rv32i-emu/README.md

-A simple Risc-V emulator written in Rust
+A simple rv32i emulator written in Rust